 I know not thinking about money is a luxury that not everyone has the privilege of doing.
 At one point, I cut down on socialising altogether because I always felt like I was spending way too much money.
 Going out with friends felt like a luxury I couldn’t afford.

-The Netherlands is an expensive country, but there are ways for you to enjoy living here.
-What helped me a lot was learning how to cook, to shop the discounts, and really cut down on unnecessary expenditure.
+The Netherlands is an expensive country, but there are cheap ways for you to enjoy living here.
+What helped me a lot was learning how to cook, to shop the kortingen, and really cut down on unnecessary expenses.

 Invite friends home for dinner instead of eating out, and go Dutch!
 Cook something from your country because everyone loves trying food from around the world.